 You can add an app rater so users are prompted to leave reviews

-ask anyone that contacts you via email or social media to leave a review.
+ask anyone that contacts you via email or social media to leave a review if they are happy with your app.

 Even if a user has got in touch about a problem with the app, if they see that you are engaging with them and dealing with the issues, they are likely to leave a positive review.